dreamfactorysoftware/df-admin-app/app/admin_components/adf-user-management/README.md

 ## Angular DreamFactory User Management Module
 ===========================================

-AngularJS module that authenticates and manages a single user for the DreamFactory Services Platform.
+AngularJS module that authenticates and manages a single user for DreamFactory.

 ### Installation